-Incorporating customer journey into your content marketing means you can produce and deliver your content in ways which adds context in your marketing.
+Incorporating customer journey into your content marketing means you can produce and deliver your content in ways that add context to your marketing.

-Customer journey maps is a visual way to represent the journey a new customer takes to find your product or service.
+Customer journey maps are a visual way to represent the journey a new customer takes to find your product or service.

-From the first moment they understand their need a product or service that you offer, until they eventually become your new customer.
+From the first moment, they understand their need for a product or service that you offer until they eventually become your new customer.